Tisvilde

 Tisvildeleje is the coastal part of Tisvilde.
-"Leje" roughly translates as 'plain' and used to be a fishermans village.
-Now all of the fishermen's houses are used as 'quintessential' summer residences.
+"Leje" roughly translates as "plain" and used to be a fishermen's village.
+Now all of the fishermen's houses are used as "quintessential" summer residences.
 The southeast of Tisvilde is referred to as Tibirke.

 Tisvilde, alongside Hornbæk further to the east, has the highest prices of summer houses in Denmark.
-A 175 sqn summer house was sold for DKK22 mio. in 2017.
+A 175 sqn summer house was sold for DKK22 mio. (about $3.3 million) in 2017.

 Etymology

+The etymology of Tisvilde is not known for certain.

-The name Tisvilde broken down to Tis-vilde, means "Ti's vælde" and has many interpretations.
-It can be understood as Where Tyr Reigns and the area is conceived as dedicated to the god Tyr in former ages.
-Ti is a common word for Tir (Týr) in Danish place names and can also mean God, without being specific about which God.
-"Væld" also means a spring and that spring is believed to be the spring known as Helene Spring nowadays.
-In addition "Væld" is also referring to the old Norse word "ved" or "wald" meaning forest.
+As "Ti's vælde" it can be understood as “Where Tyr Reigns” (Ti is a common word for Tir (Týr) in Danish place names).
+"Væld" also means a spring, perhaps a reference to Helene Spring.
+"Væld" is similar to the old Norse word "ved" or "wald" meaning forest.
 Tisvilde was previously covered by extensive oak woods, before the sand drifts began.
-So all in all, Tisvilde has three parallel meanings: Where Tyr Reigns, Tyrs Spring and Tyrs Forest.

 The word Leje is used in several other place names in Denmark, such as Liseleje west of Tisvildeleje or Rågeleje and Gilleleje to the east.